-If the home visit goes well, we will leave the dog at your home!
+The application is the first step toward us getting to know your family and your schedule.
 We want everyone involved in the adoption to be happy.
-If you have any concerns while integrating your new dog into your family, please reach out to us and let us know.
+If you have any questions or concerns while integrating your new pet into your family, please reach out to us and let us know.

 To apply to adopt, download the adoption application above and send it to firstname.lastname@example.org